 - 18 drops lemon essential oil

-Fill the bottle to the top with hot water and shake until everything is mixed well.
+Fill the bottle with hot water and shake until everything is mixed well.
 This cleaner is perfect for greasy messes and all manner of fingerprints and smudges.

 10. Rust stains